-- 9. apply collision theory to explain how reaction rates can be changed, describe the use of a catalyst, and represent graphically the energy changes associated with catalyzed and uncatalyzed reactions - 10. explain the concept of chemical equilibrium, apply Le Châtelier's principle to the shifting of equilibrium, and evaluate the changes in the value of Keq and in concentrations of substances within an equilibrium system - 11. determine the solubility and concentration of ions from a compound in aqueous solution and perform calculations involving solubility equilibrium concepts - 12. classify an acid or base in solution as either weak or strong, with reference to its electrical conductivity and analyze the equilibria that exist in weak acid or weak base systems - 13. perform calculations relating pH, pOH, [H3O+], and [OH-], explain the significance of the Ka and Kb equilibrium expressions, and describe buffers as equilibrium systems - 14. describe oxidation and reduction processes and balance equations for redox reactions

-15. analyze electrochemical and electrolytic cells in terms of its components and their functions and describe how electrochemical and electrolytic concepts can be used in various practical applications.
+- 9. apply collision theory to explain how reaction rates can be changed, describe the use of a catalyst, and represent graphically the energy changes associated with catalyzed and uncatalyzed reactions - 10. explain the concept of chemical equilibrium, apply Le Châtelier's principle to the shifting of equilibrium,

+- 11. determine the solubility and concentration of ions from a compound in aqueous solution and perform calculations involving solubility equilibrium concepts - 12. classify an acid or base in solution as either weak or strong, with reference to its electrical conductivity and analyze the equilibria that exist in weak acid or weak base systems - 13. perform calculations relating pH, pOH, [H3O+], and [OH-], explain the significance of the K_a and K_b equilibrium expressions, and describe buffers as equilibrium systems - 14. describe oxidation and reduction processes and balance equations for redox reactions - 15. analyze electrochemical and electrolytic cells in terms of its components and their functions, and describe how electrochemical and electrolytic concepts can be used in various practical applications

 Substitution or addition of student outcomes of equal rigor may be acceptable.